 You already know you need to be making backups of your store and its data.
 But what you might not know is how to create and manage those backups without giving yourself a headache.

 Today we’re going to show you how.
-Read on to find out how you can get your store backed up for any situation, and how to properly use backups in the event of an emergency.
+Read on to find out how you can get your store backed up for any situation with Jetpack, and how to properly use those backups in the event of an emergency.